 I’m not sure I can convey the nature of these gnome stories in just a sentence or two.
 I honestly can not speak highly enough of them.
 They are so special and hands down our favorite children’s books.
 We read and read and can’t get enough of them.
 The gnomes become our friends and their Limindoor woods is where we dream of being.

-I adore the Heartwood Hotel series.
+We adore this series.
 The characters are sweet and gentle and the themes are amazing.

 These are some of the most special books we have.